phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   neo>

 And you have now built and tested your first SC.
-If you would like to view the results of same contract as an integer, you can change the ``return_type`` and you will get output like this:
+If you would like to view the results of some contract as an integer, you can change the ``return_type`` and you will get output like this:

 .. code-block:: sh